sirkapil/contact/date.md

 ---
-layout: none
+layout: page
-title: When you've soft corner for me 😍
+title: Why you should date me ?
 permalink: /date.html
 ---

-**18 Aug, 2018**
+Last Updated: **18 Aug, 2018**

 ---

-If someday you have a soft corner for me or start liking me.
-Then, May be we can give a chance to our relationship.
-Of course !
-We will surely go out for a date.
+I'm single and ready for mingle.
+If you've crush on me then we can go out for a date for sure.
 But, before all that, I want you to know a few things about me.
-Few things you already know and few you don't.

 ---